 At graduation, a student may choose if his degree is to be awarded in biology or in his selected discipline.
-If the award is to be in biology, the minor (page 245) will be designated only if it is from another division of the Institute.
+If the award is to be in biology, a minor will be designated only if it is from another division of the Institute.